jamsme/CheckerBoard/README.md

-This checkerboard allows users to pass in thier desired hieght and width.
+This checkerboard allows users to pass in thier desired hieght and width throughg the url.
-- Not using a servelt -
+- Not using a servelt